Size versus truthfulness in the House Allocation problem: Analysis of the approximation ratio

 To analyze the approximation ratio of Algorithm \ref{alg:randomindifference}, we first write the LP formulation of the (relaxed) problem and its dual LP formulation.
-Given random variables $Y_i$, we will define a primal solution and a dual solution obtained by Algorithm \ref{alg:randomindifference}, which are both random variables, such that the objective value of the primal solution is always at least a faction $F$ of the objective value of the dual solution, and that the expectation of duals is feasible.
-Hence, the expectation of the primal solution is at least $F$ times the expectation of duals, which by weak LP duality, is at least optimal value of the primal LP.
-The standard LP and its dual of our problem are given in Figure \ref{figure:primal-dual}.
+Given random variables $Y_i$, we will define a primal solution and a dual solution obtained by Algorithm \ref{alg:randomindifference}, which are both random variables, such that the objective value of the primal solution is always at least a fraction $F$ of the objective value of the dual solution, and that the expectation of duals is feasible.
+Hence, the expectation of the primal solution is at least $F$ times the expectation of duals, which by weak LP duality, is at least \piotr{the} optimal value of the primal LP.
+We now give the standard LP and its dual of our problem.
+In what follows, $G=(V,E)$, where $V=N\cup \objectset$ and $E=\{(i,a),i\in N,a\in \objectset\}$.

 \hide{

 }

 \hide{